InkApplications/ground-control/README.md

 provides interfaces that can be used to create sane local SQLLite repositories that stay in sync with the remote databases.

-This project was designed with [Retrofit] and Android in mind, but they are not required.
+This library was designed for use on Android projects, and is particularly well-suited for projects using [Retrofit]

 [RxJava]: https://github.com/ReactiveX/RxJava
 [Retrofit]: https://square.github.io/retrofit/